A nurse’s Vietnam story

 Stolze later earned a bachelor of science degree in nursing from Northern Michigan University and taught nursing classes at Bay de Noc Community College for 26 years before retiring.
 She also did medical case management for federal workers until the pandemic, when she fully retired.

-She and her husband have two children, Gunther and Jessica, and two grandchildren.
+She and her husband have two children, Gunther and Jessica, and three grandchildren.

 Stolze is looking forward to attending the first all-women U.P.
 Honor Flight to Washington D.C. that is being planned.